 We arrived up in the Bolton Valley Village in the late morning period, and the main parking lots were getting pretty full, but we were able to get a trailside spot right on World Cup in the lower tennis court lot.
 There were plenty of people about as we began our ascent, including a number participating in the “Bolton to the Barns” event.
 We ran into Alex, one of my former students on his descent with the event group, and learned that he is now at Tufts Medical School, although he seemed very happy to be back in Vermont visiting Bolton Valley.
 Dylan asked for just one break on the ascent, and we pulled over into the sunshine along the top section of World Cup and had a snack.

 We found the Bryant Cabin in use with the woodstove pushing a fragrant plume of smoke out the chimney.
 When we talked to one of the guys using the cabin, he said that the resort is no longer renting it or regulating the usage; you can just use it on a first come, first serve basis.
 I’m guessing that also means that they aren’t supplying wood, which is why we frequently saw him browsing around for dead stuff to throw on the fire.
+Some people may have loved the idea of this, and have wondered if they should get a prefab log cabin of their own.
+For us, it was a place to rest for a bit.
 We sat down and had lunch off to the side of the cabin clearing, and enjoyed hot soup, cocoa, and other items we’d brought.
 Various groups of skiers made their way past while we were there; it was probably one of the busier days I’ve seen out there on the backcountry network, and it was nice that all the people were out supporting the use of the trail system.
 Hopefully the initiative to buy the land with the help of Vermont Land Trust will go through and people will be able to continue enjoying it as public land.

 “We found the Bryant Cabin